 |You & Me Chinchilla Dust||

 There are numerous dust bath products on the market today; however, they are not equal in quality.
-The following are the top-rated dust baths to consider when looking to get one for your chinchilla.
+The following are the top-rated dust baths for your chinchilla.

 1. Oxbow Poof!
 Chinchilla Dust — Best Overall

 Oxbow is renowned for making some of the best products in the pet industry, and their chinchilla dust is no exception.
-The ingredients used to make the Oxbow poof formula imitate the sand and ash that is found in the Andes Mountains where chinchillas are natives of.
+The ingredients used to make the Oxbow poof formula imitate the sand and ash that is found in the Andes Mountains.

 As such, your chin will have fun rolling around the Oxbow Poof dust, as it is not only effective at eliminating dirt, moisture, and oils but also feels natural.